 Identify pre-storm market value from the applicant’s County records or other applicable source.

-Compare Determined Award Value to pre-storm market value to determine if the benefit will be reconstruction, replacement or rehabilitation.
+Compare Determined Award Value to pre-storm market value to determine if the benefit will be reconstruction, replacement, or rehabilitation.

 Eligible Repair Costs/Need

 The program will determine an eligible repair estimate using information from the inspection.
 The repair estimate will be valued based on economy/standard grade materials and industry-standard labor costs.